dltdojo/gendojo25/iy2409/pb-hello/README.md

 ## Docker Compose Configuration (`compose.yaml`)

-The `docker-compose.yaml` file defines the services for the application:
+The `docker compose.yaml` file defines the services for the application:

 - **`mytest`:**
     - Builds the PocketBase image using the `Dockerfile`.